MasoudBimar/Typescript-Step-by-Step/src/3-oop-with-typescript/oop-with-typescript.md

 private

-- This makes a property accessible only inside the class where it’s declared.
+- Accessible only inside the class where it is declared.
-- Not accessible in subclasses, outside consumers, anywhere except the class itself
+- Not accessible in subclasses, outside consumers, anywhere except the class itself.

 protected